logo for the-organic-gardener.com

 Note: cooked kitchen waste on its own will just sit there and do nothing unless you follow proper guidelines and instructions included with the compost bin.
 For example...

 Compost activator is recommended especially for compost drums and tumblers.
-They contain micro-organisms, nutrients, and enzymes, to get composting started.
-In America you can choose from a range of compost activators on this link.
+It contain micro-organisms, nutrients, and enzymes, to get composting started.

 For U.K. gardeners - Biotal have created several compost activators for leaves, grass cuttings, and general garden waste click this link to try it.